hathim-t-ai/StaffScheduler/staff-scheduling-prd.md

 #### Calendar Interface
 - Display a calendar view starting from the current week
 - Provide week navigation controls (previous/next week)
-- List staff members in the left pane for selection
 - Support multi-select functionality for staff members
 - Enable filtering of staff list by department, location, or skills